 The National Mariculture Center, located in Panabo, Davao del Norte, shall take charge of the breeding/culture, production, and distribution of high-valued mariculture species in the South to encourage the development of community-based marine type projects in municipal waters.

 The Marine Fisheries Development and Vessel Operations Center, formerly known as National Marine Fisheries Development Center, located in Sangley Point, Cavite City shall be responsible for the development of guidelines and conduct of training on marine fisheries technology and vessel management operations; and the preparation of operational plans and sailing orders, as well as the safe operational conditions of the multi-vessels.

-The National Freshwater Fisheries Technology Center in Muñoz, Nueva Ecija Shall be responsible for continous technology studies to improve the growth, breeding, disease resistence and other traits of economic value of tilapia brood stocks and other freshwater species with high commercial value.
+The National Fisheries Technology Center in Muñoz, Nueva Ecija Shall be responsible for continous technology studies to improve the growth, breeding, disease resistence and other traits of economic value of tilapia brood stocks and other freshwater species with high commercial value.

 The National Brackishwater Fisheries Technology Center in Pagbilao, Quezon shall establish and operate hatchery and breeding facilities for brackishwater species (milkfish, shrimp, groupers, tilapia hybrid and mudcrab); including provision for technical assistance to fisherfolks.